GDC Investigations

 • No further action

-• Issuing advice or a warning
+• Advice or warning

-What Triggers GDC Investigations?
+Triggers for GDC Investigations

-• Poor record keeping (see here)
+• Poor record keeping

-• Consent-related concerns
+• Consent-related issues

-• Dishonesty or probity issues
+• Dishonesty or probity concerns

 • Criminal convictions